-52. Treasury's authority under HERA to purchase the Companies' securities expired on December 31, 2009, see id. §§ 1455(l)(4), 1719(g)(4), and HERA's legislative history underscores the temporary nature of that authority.
+- 54. HERA's legislative history underscores the temporary nature of Treasury's authority to purchase Fannie and Freddie securities.
 Secretary Paulson testified to Congress that HERA would give "Treasury an 18-month temporary authority to purchase-only if necessary-equity in either of these two [Companies]."
-Recent Developments in U.S. Financial Markets and Regulatory Responses to Them: Hearing before the Comm. on Banking, Housing and Urban

-Dev., 100th Cong.
+Recent Developments in U.S. Financial Markets and Regulatory Responses to Them: Hearing before the Comm. on Banking, Housing and Urban Dev., 100th Cong.
 (2008) (statement of Henry M. Paulson, Secretary, Dep't of the Treasury) at 5 (emphasis added).
 In response to questioning from Senator Shelby, Secretary Paulson reiterated that Treasury's authority to purchase Fannie and Freddie stock was intended to be a "short-term" solution that would expire at "the end of 2009."
-Id. at 11-12.
+Id. at 11-12. - 55.
+Treasury's authority under HERA to purchase the Companies' securities expired on December 31, 2009.
+See id. §§ 1455(l)(4), 1719(g)(4).

-- 53. Treasury's PSPAs with Fannie and Freddie are materially identical.
+- 56. Treasury's PSPAs with Fannie and Freddie are materially identical.
 Under the original unamended agreements, Treasury committed to provide up to \$100 billion to each Company to ensure that it maintained a positive net worth.
-In particular, for quarters in which either Company's liabilities exceed its assets under Generally Accepted Accounting Principles, the PSPAs authorize Fannie and Freddie to draw upon Treasury's commitment in an amount equal to the difference between its liabilities and assets. - 54.
+In particular, for quarters in which either Company's liabilities exceed its assets under Generally Accepted Accounting Principles, the PSPAs authorize Fannie and Freddie to draw upon Treasury's commitment in an amount equal to the difference between its liabilities and assets. - 57.
 In return for its funding commitment, Treasury received 1 million shares of Government Stock in each Company and warrants to purchase 79.9% of the common stock of each Company at a nominal price.
-Exercising these warrants would entitle Treasury to up to 79.9% of all future profits of the Companies, subject to the Companies' obligation to share the remaining 20.1% of those profits with private common shareholders.
+Exercising these warrants would entitle Treasury to up to 79.9% of all future profits of the Companies, subject to the Companies' obligation to satisfy their dividend obligations with respect to the preferred stock and to share the remaining 20.1% of those profits with private common shareholders.
 As Treasury noted in entering the PSPAs, the warrants "provide potential future upside to the taxpayers."
 Action Memorandum for Secretary Paulson (Sept.
-7, 2008). - 55.
+7, 2008). - 58.
 Treasury's Government Stock in each Company had an initial liquidation preference of \$1 billion.
 This liquidation preference increases by one dollar for each dollar the Companies receive from Treasury pursuant to the PSPAs.
-In the event the Companies liquidate, Treasury is entitled to recover the full liquidation value of its shares before any other shareholder may recover anything.
+In the event the Companies liquidate, Treasury is entitled to recover the full liquidation value of its shares before any other shareholder may recover anything. - 59.
+In addition to the liquidation preference, the original unamended PSPAs provided for Treasury to receive either a cumulative cash dividend equal to 10% of the value of the outstanding liquidation preference or a stock dividend.
+If the Companies decided not to pay the dividend in cash, the value of the dividend would be added to the liquidation preference-